Measurements of Born Cross Sections of $e^+e^-\to D_s^{*+} D_{sJ}^{-} +c.c.$: Systematic Uncertainties

 The systematic uncertainties of the measured cross sections of $\ee\to\Dssp\Dszm$, $\ee\to\Dssp\Dsom$, and $\ee\to\Dssp\Dsoom$ are divided into two categories: multiplicative systematic uncertainties and additive systematic uncertainties.
 The multiplicative systematic uncertainties are associated with tracking and PID efficiencies, photon-detection efficiency, MC sample size, ISR and vacuum-polarization corrections, measurement of luminosity, the branching fractions of intermediate states, and the kinematic fit.
 The additive systematic uncertainties are associated with the \Dsjm{} mass, the background shape, and the fit range.

 The uncertainties related to PID and tracking are determined to be 3.0\% respectively~\cite{trackingZcs}.
 The uncertainty of the photon reconstruction efficiency is 1.0\%, which is derived from the study of $J/\psi\to\rho^0(\to\pi^+\pi^-)\pi^0(\to\gamma\gamma)$~\cite{photonpi0} events.
 The uncertainties due to finite sizes of the MC samples are determined to be at most 0.9\% at each energy point, which arises from the statistical uncertainty of the selection efficiency measured from these samples.
+From an MC study, we find that the systematic uncertainty due to the choice of $\Dsp\to K^+K^-\pi^+$ decay model is negligible.
 The shapes of the cross section of the processes $e^+e^- \to\Dssp\Dsjm$ affect the radiative correction factor and the detection efficiency.
 Due to the limited number of events in the data sample, a detailed determination of the energy dependence (``line shape''), which would allow for an iterative determination of radiative correction factors, is not possible.
-Therefore, the input line shapes are changed to a first order polynomial multiplied by $\sqrt{E_m-E_0}$, a function that reasonably describes the shape of available data, and the differences in the selection efficiency $\varepsilon(1+\delta)$ are taken as the systematic uncertainties.
+Therefore, the input line shapes are changed to a first order polynomial multiplied by $\sqrt{E_m-E_0}$, a function that reasonably describes the shape of available data, where $E_m$ stands for the c.m.\ energy and $E_0$ stands for the threshold energy for each process, and the differences in the selection efficiency $\varepsilon(1+\delta)$ are taken as the systematic uncertainties.
 The uncertainty from vacuum polarization is less than 0.1\%~\cite{vacuum_new}, which is negligible compared to other sources of uncertainties.
 The integrated luminosities of the data samples are measured using large-angle Bhabha scattering events with an uncertainty less than 1.0\%.
 The uncertainties in the branching fractions $\mathcal{B}(\Dsp\to K^+K^-\pi^+)$ and $\mathcal{B}(\Dssp\to\gamma\Dsp)$ are 2.8\% and 0.7\%~\cite{PDG2020}, respectively.
 The uncertainty of the 2C kinematic fit is estimated using control samples of $\ee\to\Dssp\Dssm$ events at $\sqrt{s}=$ 4.42~GeV and 4.6~GeV.
 The difference between the data and MC efficiencies due to the 2C kinematic fit is 1.7\%, which is taken as the systematic uncertainty.
 Using a control sample of $e^+e^-\to\Dssp\Dssm$, the mass resolutions of $\Dssm$ candidates between signal MC simulation and data are consistent.
-Thus, he systematic uncertainty due to mass resolution is negligible.
+Thus, the systematic uncertainty due to mass resolution is negligible.